Home

 Building concrete steps doesn't have to be difficult.
 If you want to learn how to build concrete steps just follow this step by step guide.

-After reading this guide you'll know all about building concrete steps and have a good idea if building the concrete stairs is something you want to do yourself or hire a professional to do it for you.
+My videos at the bottom of the page will show you how I do it and will give you a good idea if building the concrete stairs is something you want to do yourself or hire a professional to do it for you.

 STEP 1.
 FIGURING THE SIZE of your concrete steps.
 Before you start building concrete steps, check with your local building codes to make sure you comply with any dimensions they require.
 Keep in mind you will also need to look into what is required for handrails.